Software vendors: the user is the key

-- Costs: For example, it will be necessary to keep access to the previous solution, to maintain it, to add consulting days… even though saving money is an important driver for a software implementation project (for example and according to Aberdeen Group, operational costs are reduced by 23% thanks to an ERP).
+- Costs: For example, it will be necessary to keep access to the previous solution, maintain it, and add consulting days.
+Even though saving money is an important driver for a software implementation project.
+According to Aberdeen Group, operational costs are reduced by 23% thanks to an ERP.

-- Disengagement: the perception of an imbalance between the resources committed and the prospects of gains of any kind, in either direction, is a disavowal of the project.
-The change management process is carried out by the teams, who will not make the necessary efforts because of a lack of meaning.
+- Disengagement: The perception of an imbalance between the resources committed and the prospects of gains of any kind, is a disavowal of the project.
+Change management is the responsibility of the team, who will not make the necessary efforts because of a lack of purpose.

-- Stagnation: “In the end, it didn’t work so badly before”, the solution envisaged does not bring enough value in the eyes of future users or the adaptations seem too cumbersome to them, the company will often choose not to innovate.
+- Stagnation: “In the end, it didn’t work so badly before”.
+Sometimes the solution envisaged does not bring enough value in the eyes of future users.
+Or the adaptations seem too cumbersome to them, the company will often choose not to innovate.

-So training is good, support is essential, but really listening is key and anticipating is an asset.
+So training is good and support is essential, but listening is key, and anticipating is an asset.

-This is true at the project stage in order to identify the “process-tool” pair that is best suited to the needs of the users, but also at the solution design stage.
+This is true at the project stage to identify the “process-tool” pair that is best suited to the needs of the users.
+But it also applies at the solution design stage.

 3 ways to a more engaging experience